rustysec/tidalwm/README.md

 that I don't need or care for.

 ### What Tidal is _not_
+Tidal is _not_ a brand new skin on gnome.
+It doesn't aim to re-write gnome paradigms and make it something that it's not.
+This extension simply assists the user in organizing windows  to increase productivity, essentially bringing the basic benefits of a tiling manager to gnome's fully featured desktop environment.

 This began strictly as a productivity hack for me.
 I don't play games, and primarily live in the terminal and a browser.
 It is possible that Tidal is currently not very compatible with other work flows, so be cautioned!
 Open an issue and I'll try to